amckinnell/timelog/README.md

   up into the tests and the top-level script.
 This deliberately introduces a little duplication; what are the mitigating factors in this case?

-### Exercise 16.7 Open Secrets
+#### Exercise 16.7 Open Secrets

   * Fix these open secrets by introducing a new class to wrap the SCV strings.
   Look for opportunities to move code into the new class.
-Can ypou use the new class to simnplify any of the tests?
+Can ypou use the new class to simplify any of the tests?